gitorcat/BOTCH/README.md

 ### Scripts
 The 'scripts' folder contains .json files which can either be downloaded or copied, and .png files for quick reference.

+### Browse
+The 'browse' folder contains .png files of each script for quick reference.
 - 'teensyville' - Separate folder for Teensyville scripts only.

 ### ROLES